 Penguin editor Mary Mount on how it felt to be the first reader of John le Carré’s new book, A Legacy of Spies, which sees the return of Smiley after 25 years

-John le Carré was born in 1931 and attended the universities of Bern and Oxford.
-He taught at Eton before serving in British Intelligence during the Cold War.
-For more than fifty years he has lived by his pen.
-He divides his time between London and Cornwall.
+John le Carré was born in 1931 and died in 2020.
+He attended the universities of Bern and Oxford, and taught at Eton before serving in British Intelligence during the Cold War.
+For more than fifty years he lived by his pen.